 - Emphasizes and supports conservation and interjurisdictional cooperation

 - Provides clear guidance by identifying key challenges, issues, and considerations in the region and suggests available approaches without prescribing solutions

-The region's Master Water Supply Plan provides guidance so that communities can take the most proactive, cost-effective approach to long-term planning and permitting to ensure plentiful, safe, and affordable water that supports the prosperity and livability of the region for future generations.
+The Master Water Supply Plan provides guidance so that communities can take the most proactive, cost-effective approach to long-term planning and permitting to ensure plentiful, safe, and affordable water that supports the prosperity and livability of the region for future generations.